GemCopeland/personal-website/README.md

 - `/src/pages` – Includes your main pages (Home, Thinking, etc.) as well as default pages such as Privacy
 - `/src/posts` - Used to populate the Writing feed

-Within these directories, you may find a `/_drafts` folder.
+Within each of these directories, you may find a `/_drafts` folder.
 Files within this folder will not be published, so you can safely keep WIP files within these folders.
-See the demo markdown files within these folders for examples of how to format content
+See the demo markdown files within these folders for examples of how to format content.

 You may also find a `.json` file within these folders.
 These data files set default values for their sibling `.md` files so that these values do not need to be rewritten again and again.